valekar/aptos-vault/README.md

 ### Overview

-The `Vault` module is a liquidity provider where users can deposit any `tokens` and receive `Receipt tokens` in return.
+The `Vault` module is a liquidity provider where users can deposit any `coins`.

-To withdraw deposited tokens, users must hold the issued `Receipt Tokens`.
+To withdraw deposited coins, users must specify an amount to withdraw

 The below image shows an overview of the architecture.